sany2k8/ethshop/README.md

 # MetaMask

-In order to participate safely you need to connect to the ethereum network.
+MetaMask is a bridge that allows you to visit the distributed web of tomorrow in your browser today.
+It allows you to run Ethereum dApps right in your browse.
 The fastest way to connect is through Chrome and MetaMask as described below.

 https://www.dcorp.it/chrome_and_metamask